-LAST-A-FORM® 3700 Absorbs Energy of Impact in Coin Drop Test
+LAST-A-FOAM® 3700 Absorbs Energy of Impact in Coin Drop Test

 Radioactive waste often must be transported thousands of miles from source to storage.
 About 3 million packages of radioactive materials are shipped each year in the United states, either by highway, rail, air or water.
 The containers used must withstand impact, fires, and submersion in water.
 When used as an impact- and fire- insulation liner in transport containers, LAST-A-FOAM® FR-3700 can be engineered to provide the ultimate protection for hazardous cargo.